Onset of flow in a confined colloidal glass under an imposed shear stress

-In supercooled liquids, diverging timescales are seen to be associated with increasing dynamical heterogeneities.
+In supercooled liquids, diverging time-scales are seen to be associated with increasing heterogeneity in the dynamics \cite{ludo}.
 For the onset of flow in glasses, we explore this possibility by studying the fluctuations in response within the ensemble of $m$ samples having the same age; this is quantified by calculating $\delta\gamma_{\mathrm w}(t)=\langle{\gamma_{\alpha}^2(t)}\rangle_{e}/\langle{\gamma_{\alpha}(t)}\rangle^{2}_{e}-1$.
-In Fig.~\ref{fig1}(c), we plot $\delta\gamma_{\mathrm w}(t)$ for different $\sigma_0$.
+In Fig.~\ref{fig1}(b), we plot $\delta\gamma_{\mathrm w}(t)$ for different $\sigma_0$.
 We see that for large values of $\sigma_0$, the function $\delta\gamma_{\mathrm w}(t)$ increases with time, has a maximum and then decays at long times.
-The location of the maximum shifts to larger timescales with decreasing $\sigma_0$, similar to the trend for $\tau_0$.
-As we approach the yielding regime, the location of this maximum goes beyond our time window of observation.
-Interestingly, the initial increase in $\delta\gamma_{\mathrm w}(t)$ has a power-law behaviour, which is identical for all $\sigma_0$, as demonstrated in Fig.~\ref{fig1}(c).
-This is similar to what was earlier observed in creep flow in experiments using paper samples \cite{paper} - a power-law in average strain, as well as a power law in the fluctuations.
+The initial increase in $\delta\gamma_{\mathrm w}(t)$ has a power-law behaviour, which is identical for all $\sigma_0$.
+This is similar to what was earlier observed in experiments of creep flow using paper samples \cite{paper} -- a power-law in average strain, as well as a power law in the fluctuations.
+We can also track the location of the peak ($\tau_{\rm max}$) in $\delta\gamma_{\mathrm w}(t)$; the variation of $\tau_{\rm max}$ with $\sigma_0$ is shown in Fig.~\ref{fig1}(c) - one can see that the increasing trend is similar to that for $\tau_0$. $\tau_{\rm max}$ approximately corresponds to a macroscopic strain of $\gamma_{\mathrm w}\sim{0.3}$ as well as the time-scale at which diffusion sets in.
+Thus, the diverging time-scale for the onset of steady motion of the wall is linked to the increasing delay in the onset of diffusion within the system.